gabrieldeavila/gabrieldeavila/README.md

 I transform ideas into code and do my best to solve users' problems, using the cleverest way possible.

 I build web apps with JavaScript, HTML, CSS, and PHP.
-Most of the time I prefer to use React.
+I prefer, most of the time, to use React.

 Currently I am learning React, Redux and UI/UX techniques.